 - 2 teaspoons cumin

 - 1 teaspoon allspice

 Slice up your chicken into pieces and set aside.
 (Think shish kebab.)
 In a separate bowl, mix ¼ cup olive oil and all the spices listed.
 Pour over your chicken pieces, mix it all up and let it marinate for at least an hour.
 Line a cookie sheet with aluminum foil and spray with cooking spray, then put your chicken onto the cookie sheet and bake at 400 degrees Fahrenheit for about 15 minutes or until cooked through.
 Take the chicken out, let it cool a bit, then chop it up with a knife.
 If you like it crispy, take some of the chicken and fry it up in a skillet with some olive oil.
 From here, all you need to do is put the chicken in a tortilla or thin pita bread and top with tahini, onions and tomatoes, if desired.

 If You Need Sweet: Dark Chocolate Nut Clusters

-Sometimes you just need trail snacks with that hint of chocolate.
+Sometimes you just need trail snacks for hiking trips with that hint of chocolate.
 These aren’t hard to make, either.